abhishek-107/PortfolioProject-PowerBI/HRAnalyticsDashboard_README.md

 README.md: This file contains information about the project and the repository.

-# Data Source

-The dataset used in this project is obtained from a YouTube channel named Rishabh Mishra.
-The data represents employee attrition details for a particular company.

 # Skills Utilized

 The following skills were utilized in this project: